robilic/mspacman/README.md

 # mspacman

 A simple Pac-man style game written in Javascript, using HTML Canvas.
 It's complete enough to be fun to play, however there are some more things that it needs to be 'finished'.

+Levels can be created with Tiled.

 Pixel dimensions of the screen are 224 x 288
 Playfield is 28 x 36 tiles in size for a total of 1,008 - 8x8 tiles

-Notable positions:
-13,26 - pac start
-13,14 - ghost just left house
-11-13-15, 17 - ghost in house
-13,20 - under ghost house
-1,4  26,4 - top corners
-1,32 26,32 - bottom corners
-15 13,14 -- ghost house door
-16
-253, 254 - door tile ID's

 + double buffer background graphics
 + add keys for debug, drawing layers